 Call a Glendale workplace injury lawyer at (623) 847-7117 and schedule a free consultation to see what we can do for you.

 Many people are tempted to take a settlement offer after an accidental injury.
 The truth is, these settlements are often many times less than what the injury is worth or even what it will take to return to a normal life after an accident.
 Hiring a lawyer and fighting for what you deserve is the only way to get the amount of money needed to cover the true impact of your injuries.

 Why choose our firm?

-However, in cases where an employee is injured because of a third party (neither the worker or the employer) the case becomes entirely different as workman’s compensation is not involved.
+However, in cases where an employee is injured because of a third party (neither the worker or the employer), the case becomes entirely different as worker’s compensation is not involved.